jefftp/arch/README.md

 ### Partition Scheme

-The script `01-install.sh` partitions a single drive based on the variable `INSTALL_DISK` in the script `99-options.sh`.
+The script `01-install.sh` partitions a single drive based on the variable `INSTALL_DISK` in the script `options.conf`.

 | Device    | filesystem | space     |
 | --------- | ---------- | --------- |